Skip to content

 • Member who is completing their mandatory conscription or civilian service, or voluntary military service,

-The SuPer membership fee is fully tax-deductible.
 SuPer reports the membership fees on behalf of the member to the tax authorities.

 The maximum membership fee per year is 600 €.